GodotModding/gmlwiki/docs/guides/modding/script_hooks.md

 not in godot 3

-can't add new member vars or funcs
+can't add new member vars or funcs to the original class

 ## Hooks in the editor